-Let’s see how we can join the two tables using the Join transformation in Centerprise:
+Let’s see how we can join the two tables using the Join transformation object in Centerprise:

 2. Map the fields from the source objects to the Join transformation object.

-(Note: To quickly add fields to the layout, drag and drop the node Output port of the object whose layout you wish to replicate into the node Input port of the Join object.)
+(Note: To quickly add fields to the layout, drag-and-drop the bold node’s output port of the object whose layout you wish to replicate to the bold Join node of the Join object.)

-3. To set the properties for the Join transformation, double-click on the object or right-click and go to the Properties.
+3. To set the properties for the Join transformation, double-click on the object or right-click and select Properties.

-4. The first screen is a Layout Builder screen.
-You can manage the layout for your transformation (add or remove fields) from this screen.
-Click Next to go to the next screen.
+4. The first window is the Layout Builder window.
+You can manage the layout for your transformation (add or remove fields) from this window.
+Click Next to go to the next window.

-5. The next screen is the Relation Join Transformation Properties screen.
+5. The next window is the Relation Join Transformation Properties window.
 Select the Join Type from the drop-down menu.
 Centerprise supports four types of joins:

-- Left Outer Join – same as Inner Join, but unmatched records from the left record set (also called ‘first record set’) are preserved, and null values are written for the unmatched record in the right record set (also called ‘second record set’).
+- Left Outer Join – Similar to Inner Join, but unmatched records from the left record set (also called ‘first record set’) are preserved, and null values are written for the unmatched record in the right record set (also called ‘second record set’).

-- Right Outer Join – same as Inner Join, but unmatched records from the right record set (also called ‘second record set’) are preserved, and null values are written for the unmatched record in the left record set (also called ‘first record set’).
+- Right Outer Join – Similar to Inner Join, but unmatched records from the right record set (also called ‘second record set’) are preserved, and null values are written for the unmatched record in the left record set (also called ‘first record set’).

-- Full Outer Join - same as Inner Join, but unmatched records from either record set are preserved, and null values are written for the unmatched record in the other record set.
+- Full Outer Join - similar to Inner Join, but unmatched records from either record set are preserved, and null values are written for the unmatched record in the other record set.

-- Join in Database: Check the option if you want to join the tables in the database.
+- Join in Database: Check this option if you want to join the tables in the database.

-- Case Sensitivity: Check the option if you want a case sensitive match of the values in the key fields.
+- Case Sensitivity: Check this option if you want a case sensitive match of the values in the key fields.

 - Sort (Left/Right) Input: Specify whether the left input, the right input, or both, need to be sorted.

 7. Select the key fields from the Left Field and Right Field drop-down lists.
-Click Next and Ok.
+Click Next, then *OK.